SamuelEarl/quigleydb/README.md

 I will add more notes to this file as I work on this project.

-I want to create a Graph-Document database that has an intuitive GQL-inspired query language.
+I want to create a Document-Graph database that has an intuitive GQL-inspired query language.
 Similar to SurrealDB, but better.

 * I have had the hardest time trying to decide on a database that I like.
 I finally came to the conclusion that I should create my own database and query language.
 * Written in Mojo.